yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_csharp.rst

       |parameters|

       filter : :type:`object`
-         Criteria provided in a Linq to limit results.
+         Criteria provided in a Linq expression to limit results.

 .. rubric:: Responses